Calypto/xperf-dpcisr-script/README.md

 # xperf-dpcisr-script
-Run xperf for 5 seconds and record base+interrupt+batch
+Run xperf for 5 seconds and record base+interrupt+dpc

 Change directories as needed